tutorial

 MCP Tutorial hero showing Python and TypeScript code connecting to AI tools

 TL;DR: Use Python + FastMCP for the fastest path.
 Define tools with @mcp.tool decorators, test with MCP Inspector before Claude, and never print to stdout.
-Working server in ~25 lines of code.
+Working server in ~25 lines of code — or let Claude Code write them for you.

 I remember my first MCP server.
 It took me three hours to get "Hello World" working — not because MCP is hard, but because I made every mistake in the book.
 Wrong paths in config.
 Stdout pollution breaking JSON-RPC.
 Authentication that worked locally but failed everywhere else.